TheThingsIndustries/lorawan-stack-docs/doc/content/reference/components/network-operations-center.md

 A dashboard offers many features such as time picker, alerting, etc. For more information see the [Grafana docs](https://grafana.com/docs/grafana/v9.0/dashboards/use-dashboards/).
 Each dashboard has several panels for data visualization.

-### Overview Dashboard
+## Overview Dashboard

-The Overview dashboard provides a high-level overview of the network, focusing on the gateway statistics based on historical data.
+The Overview dashboard provides a high-level overview of the network, focusing on the historical data for gateway, application, and device statistics for extended users.
+Non-extended users see only gateway statistics.

 {{< figure src="../overview-dashboard.png" alt="overview dashboard" >}}

+### Gateway Overview

-It consists of the following panels:
+The gateway overview consists of the following panels:

 **Gateways connected** - a bar chart that visualizes the number of gateways that have connected to the network in the selected period.